 Live Personalization.
 AI engines help personalize websites and messages with dynamic content.
 According to research by Gartner, among marketers in Canada, the UK and the US who are using AI and machine learning to support their marketing activities, 30 percent are already using the technology for personalization.

 Customer Service.
 Chatbots and automated responses to queries.
 Right now, about 27 percent of customers cannot say with certainty whether their last brand interaction was with a human or chatbot.
 According to a Juniper Research study, chatbots will help companies save up to $8 billion per year by 2022.

 Predictive Offers.
 AI enables marketers to create predictive offers, providing the right offer for the right customer, based on customer history, retail inventories/warehouse, business logic, etc. According to Forrester Research, 82 percent of international marketing decision makers say that predictive marketing will be key to staying competitive in the future.

 21.3 percent of companies say that the quality of existing AI tools is their biggest challenge to adoption.
 The reality is, most AI solutions “live” isolated in the marketing tech stack, with the expected silos and integration issues associated with that fact.

-Selligent Cortex is a natively built AI layer that seamlessly blends into our platform, offering the full potential of AI for marketers, by combining all the consumer data available in the platform with state-of-the-art machine learning algorithms, to help you boost conversion, visitor engagement and loyalty.
+Marigold Recommendations is a natively built AI layer that seamlessly blends into our platform, offering the full potential of AI for marketers, by combining all the consumer data available in the platform with state-of-the-art machine learning algorithms, to help you boost conversion, visitor engagement and loyalty.